y0014984/Advanced-Equipment/wiki/Configuration.md

 - **Enabled**: Terminal is visible on laptop screen in 3D world
 - **Disabled**: Terminal is only visible in dialog window
 - Increases network traffic when enabled (transmits terminal state to nearby players)
+- When disabled, laptops do not broadcast UI-on-Texture data
 - Looks more immersive but has performance cost

 **Performance Impact:**